balltar/TurboPoly/README.md

 # TurboPoly
 Polynomial representations and polynomial arithmetic algorithms in Rust.

+## Traits
+- [ ] Have traits for Ring or FFTUnity (I dunno, something that implements what's needed for FFT)

 ## Representations to try:
 - [ ] Two vectors
 - [ ] Coefficient lists